 - Avoid ibuprofen if you have kidney problems or stomach ulcers

 - Monitor acetaminophen usage as it can cause liver damage.

 - Follow proper dosage for age and weight when administering to children.

 - Be aware that adult products are likely not suitable for children.

 - Double-check with a doctor or pharmacist first if you have any questions.

 Don’t feel the burn

 Heartburn is a common complaint with easy remedies.
 Bridgeman recommends Tums or Rolaids: They contain calcium and can help alleviate that burning sensation.
-However, if you need faster relief she suggests a liquid, since your body can absorb liquids faster than a tablet.
+However, if you need faster relief she suggests a liquid, since they do not need to be broken down like a tablet or capsule.
 Try Mylanta or Equate, which contain the gas-relieving ingredient simethicone.